 Quotes for repairing your camera will include any parts required and include VAT.

 Your broken video camera may be the result of dirt gathering on contacts, heads, the pinch roller, capstan or audio heads.
 Or there might be failing batteries or fuses, a broken or damaged tape-loading belt or microphone.

 There are some basic camera checks you can carry out.
 These will help establish whether your camcorder fault is caused by one of the above, or requires the attention of a professional video camera repair centre:

 If you’ve tried the above and the video camera is still not working, it will probably need to be seen by a trusted video camera repair specialist like us.

 1st Aid Repairs is an Authorised JVC Professional Service Centre so you know your JVC camera will be getting the skilled expertise it deserves.
 Our JVC repairs are manufacturer guaranteed and use genuine parts.

 For more information see our JVC Professional service information here.

-That doesn’t mean that we can’t work on other brands of video camera though.
-We have extensive experience with Canon, Sony, and Panasonic as well.
+Being an authorised JVC repairs centre doesn’t mean that we can’t work on other brands of video camera.
+The technicians and specialists at 1st Aid Repairs also have extensive knowledge and experience with Canon, Sony and Panasonic video cameras.

-We do offer Estimates suitable for Insurance purposes.
+We offer estimates suitable for insurance purposes.
 We would require the camera for inspection and confirmation of the damage.